The Classic Route: Islamabad-Murree Highway

 Highlights: Less traffic, stunning forest drives, cable car at Patriata

-Best For: Nature lovers, those wanting to avoid crowds
+Best For: Nature lovers and those wanting to avoid crowds

-Tip: Have lunch at the Pearl Continental Bhurban for spectacular views
+Dining Tip: Enjoy lunch at Pearl Continental Bhurban for spectacular views

 Road Condition: Good with some narrow sections